eugenius1/eugenius1.github.io/projects/investing/playlists/investing.md

 ## [2020 Tech Stock Bubble?! - Watch This Before Investing In Tech Stocks](https://youtu.be/R1nQDF6ZFfg)

-- how long is your investment plan?
+- How long is your investment plan?
-- don't overload your stock portfolio with only tech stocks
+- Don't overload your stock portfolio with only tech stocks
-- understanding your investment goals before you invest in technology stocks
+- Understanding your investment goals before you invest in technology stocks

 ---